Skip to content

 TINA4_LOG_LEVEL=info

-Only entries at or above the configured level are emitted:
+Only entries at or above the configured level are emitted. critical sits at the top, so it shows at every threshold:

 In development, use debug.
 In production, use info or warn to reduce log volume.